-(e) Making reference to the school's context
+(e) Making Reference to the School's Context

-As learning is more meaningful when the content or process is linked to a setting which is familiar to learners, schools are encouraged to design assessment tasks that make reference to the school's own context (e.g. its location, relationship with the community, and mission).
+As learning is more meaningful when the content or process is linked to a setting which is familiar to students, schools are encouraged to design assessment tasks that make reference to the school's own context (e.g. its location, relationship with the community, and mission).

-(f) Making reference to current progress in student learning
+(f) Making Reference to Current Progress in Student Learning

-Internal assessment tasks should be designed with reference to learners' current progress, as this helps overcome obstacles that may have a cumulative negative impact on learning.
+Internal assessment tasks should be designed with reference to students' current progress, as this helps overcome obstacles that may have a cumulative negative impact on learning.
 Teachers should be mindful in particular of concepts and skills which form the basis for further development in learning.

-(g) Encouraging peer assessment and self-assessment
+(g) Encouraging Peer Assessment and Self-assessment